Art is the Answer

 I’m now reading Friedrich Nietzsche.
 So far I’ve read:

 Photo books are good to collect as a way to learn about what you find enjoyable in a photograph.
-I’ve picked up a lot of books over the years and find that a few of them stick out to me at the most.
+I’ve picked up a lot of books over the years and find that a few of them stick out to me the most:

 I currently have been printing photos on my Canon Selphy CP1500 as a way to start culling through and sequencing my work over the past many years of travel.
 I’ve made a variety of prints and sizes so far.